junhe1979/DalitzPlot.jl/README.md

 This Julia package is designed for high-energy physics applications.
 It was originally developed for visualizing and analyzing particle decays using Dalitz plots, but its functionality has since expanded beyond Dalitz plots to support a wide range of features.
 It consists of the following subpackages (after v0.1.8, the package was divided into several subpackages):

-- `Xs`: Provides tools for calculation cross section and creating Dalitz plots, which are essential for visualizing three-body - decays of particles.
+- `Xs`: A module that provides utilities for cross section calculations and the generation of Dalitz or Dalitz-like plots, which are crucial for visualizing three-body and multi-body decays (up to 10 particles).
 Users can specify amplitudes to generate these plots.
-- `GEN`: Stands for General Event Generation.
-This subpackage is used for generating events, allowing users to simulate particle interactions and decays.
+- `GEN`: Stands for Event Generation.
+This subpackage is responsible for generating events, which users can then utilize for tasks such as cross section calculations or decay analysis.
+It is used internally by `Xs`.
 - `FR`: Focuses on Feynman rules.
 This subpackage includes functions for calculating spinor or polarized vectors with momentum and spin, gamma matrices, and other related calculations.
 - `qBSE`: Refers to the Quasipotential Bethe-Salpeter Equation.
 This subpackage provides tools for solving the Bethe-Salpeter equation, which is used in the study of bound states in quantum field theory.
 This is a specific theoretical model, and those not interested can disregard it.
 For those interested, please refer to `doc/qBSE.md`.
+- `AUXs`: A collection of auxiliary functions designed to support and enhance the functionality of the main subpackages.

-Note: This package is designed for phenomenological studies on the theoretical side.
-For experimental data analysis, please refer to other tools.
+> **Note**: This package is primarily intended for theoretical and phenomenological studies.
+For experimental data analysis, please consider using specialized tools designed for that purpose.

 ## Installation